honglizhaobob/OptionsPricer/README.md

 - [Usage](#usage)

 ## Introduction
-OptionPricer implements financial options pricing for two major types of options: European and American.
+`OptionPricer` implements financial options pricing for two types of options: European and American.
 The primary difference between these options lies in their exercise features:
 - **European options** can only be exercised at maturity.
 - **American options** allow early exercise at any point before maturity.